 You’ve come to the end of a long, long journey.
 For the first time in your life this walk had you thinking you really might not survive.
-It could be, when she finally passed, that your spirit would just fly away, leaving a dribbling madman in its wake.
+It could be, when she finally passed, that your spirit would just fly away, leaving a dribbling idiot in its wake.
 There were times when madness was much closer than sanity was.
-Yet after she passed, and all the work that comes with that was done … when you finally got to that resting spot, that miraculous place where everything finally settles as it will settle, you realized you are still here and more or less still sane.
-You don’t really sit down there so much as fall in place and land on your ass.
+Yet after she passed, and all the work that comes with that was done, when you finally got to that resting spot – that miraculous place where everything finally settles as it will settle – you realized you are still here and more or less still sane.
+You don’t really sit down then so much as fall in place and land on your ass.

 Thats good a finish as any you could hope for.

 Its time to be a little selfish – drink water, eat food, DO NOT think about the kids for a few minutes.
 You can wonder at every moment you experienced and unpack everything you couldn’t really feel.
 Every hurt you witnessed, every tiny loss that lead to the end may need to be felt fully.
 After that you get to drink a beer and forget about all that grownup stuff until its time to feel it again.
 There are trees above you with light hurling through as it has for eons.
 Nothing and everything has changed…yet again.
 You’re just a little older, and without her.
 Thats all.

 Then you look over to see your son curled up on the couch with his beloved cat stretched next to him.
 This gorgeous young man painted from head to toe with every moment of his Mothers love is sleeping without fear.
 You know his rest is unblemished, it is still the sleep of young, wild things.